GoogleChrome/chrome-launcher/readme.md

 ## Custom audits and gatherers

 The audits and gatherers checked into the lighthouse repo are available to any configuration.
-If you're interested in writing your own audits or gatherers, you can use them with Lighthouse without neccessarily contributing upstream.
+If you're interested in writing your own audits or gatherers, you can use them with Lighthouse without necessarily contributing upstream.

 Better docs coming soon, but in the meantime look at [PR #593](https://github.com/GoogleChrome/lighthouse/pull/593), and the tests [valid-custom-audit.js](https://github.com/GoogleChrome/lighthouse/blob/3f5c43f186495a7f3ecc16c012ab423cd2bac79d/lighthouse-core/test/fixtures/valid-custom-audit.js) and [valid-custom-gatherer.js](https://github.com/GoogleChrome/lighthouse/blob/3f5c43f186495a7f3ecc16c012ab423cd2bac79d/lighthouse-core/test/fixtures/valid-custom-gatherer.js).
 If you have questions, please file an issue and we'll help out!